 When it comes to mobility equipment, there are different options available for things like shower chairs, commodes etc. When considering what equipment you need:

 - Check with your travel agent/accommodation if they can provide the equipment you require as part of their service.

 - If not, you may need to hire it so that it is available when you arrive.
 You can find out more information about this here and here.

 It is essential to have travel insurance in place before you leave.
 Many travel companies only offer basic cover, so you should ensure that the policy meets your requirements.
 Before you buy your insurance, you must inform the company that you have a ‘pre-existing medical condition’.
 You may have to pay extra to have your SCI included but if you do not inform them of this, you will not be covered.
 Contact us at firstname.lastname@example.org if you would like information about insurance providers that cover pre-existing medical conditions.

 What is the European Health Insurance Card (EHIC)?

-The EHIC enables you to get necessary healthcare free of charge while on a temporary stay in all of the countries in the European Economic Area.
-Application for the card is through the HSE website here
+The EHIC enables you to get necessary healthcare free of charge, while you are on a temporary stay in all of the countries in the European Economic Area.
+Application for the card is through the HSE website, which you can access here.